European dragon: Recent fiction

 Bryan Davis's Dragons in Our Midst series depicts dragons as noble and kind beasts, having the ability to marry and reproduce with humans.

 E. D. Baker's Tales of the Frog Princess series frequently includes dragons, and people who can change between human shape and dragon shape.

-The very popular A Song of Ice and Fire / Game of Thrones series includes dragons and dragon-riders.
+The A Song of Ice and Fire / Game of Thrones series includes dragons and dragon-riders.

-How to Train Your Dragon is a series of twelve children's books, written by British author Cressida Cowell.
+How To Train Your Dragon is a series of twelve children's books, written by British author Cressida Cowell.
 The books are set in a fictional Viking world and focus on the experiences of protagonist Hiccup as he overcomes great obstacles on his journey of Becoming a Hero, the Hard Way.

 Tui T. Sutherland's book series Wings of Fire is set in a dragon-dominant world where five dragonets must complete a prophecy to end a twenty-year-long war.

 The Temeraire series by Naomi Novik combines dragons with tropes from the Age of Sail.